samplchallenges/SAMPL9/host_guest_instructions.md

 ## Molecular systems

-The WP6 host-guest system categories are detailed in their main README.md.
+The WP6 and bCD host-guest system categories are detailed in their main README.md.

 ### Optional systems: